 What really defined her career was her unflinching reports on lynching in America.
 Lynching was horrific, but no one would say a word.
 That all changed after the appalling deaths of Tommie Moss (a friend of Wells), Henry Stewart, and Calvin McDowell in Memphis in 1892.
 Seeing the need for facts, she did the single bravest thing a journalist could do at that time… she published a pamphlet called Southern Horrors and tore lynching myths to shreds.

-But she didn’t stop there.
-Although really, many thought she should’ve.
-She was getting death threats regularly, but a badass woman never quits.
+But she didn’t stop there, although she was getting death threats regularly.
 Rather than retreat, she did the exact opposite.
 She began speaking tours, founded civil rights organizations, and headed in-depth investigations.
 She continued these efforts for over forty years, even after her office was burned to the ground.
 Nothing could scare her, it only propelled her writing.

 These are just some of the many inspiring women I’ve learned about, but I’d like to hear from you too!
 Let me know about a historical woman who inspired you in the comments below.